by Tammy Taylor

 UPDATE: Endless soup isn’t just for winter nutrition, it can be enjoyed in the summer months too!
 I’m adding extra veggies to my diet & putting the excess garden veggies to good use by making an endless summer-vegetable soup.
 Today I used vegetable broth to rehydrate my dehydrated cabbage & purple onions and also to lightly cook fresh summer squash, zucchini, green beans, asparagus beans, chopped tomatoes and a small handful of whole wheat pasta to soak up the extra broth.
 I stirred in some chopped fresh basil & sage too.

-Now none of my fresh, healthy garden produce is going to waste my lunches for the week are heat-n-eat fast!
+Now none of my fresh, healthy garden produce is going to waste.
+And my lunches for the week are heat-n-eat fast!

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.
 If you’d like to receive an email each time a new blog post goes live it’s EASY to Subscribe to our blog!